CQUniCares Academic Prizes

 ^As academic prizes are awarded annually following the release of results for all terms, individual prize criteria and the prize itself are subject to change without notice.
 Likewise, this could mean students are recognised in the following year, potentially after they have concluded their studies at CQUniversity.

-Discover prizes awarded
+Discover prizes awarded in 2023

 School of Access Education